South Perkasie Covered Bridge Rehabilitation

 In late 2019 and early 2020, Perkasie Borough and the Perkasie Historical Society raised more than $200,000 in grants and donations to make repairs to the bridge.
 However, Hurricane Ida in September 2021 caused damage across Perkasie Borough’s park system, moving the bridge 10 feet and destroying its abutments system.

 In 2024, Perkasie Borough completed the review and grant process with the Federal Emergency Management Agency (FEMA), the Pennsylvania Emergency Management Agency (PEMA), and the state of Pennsylvania, to fund the rest of the repairs to the covered bridge.
 Engineering work started in October 2024 when Wood Research & Development of Jefferson, Oregon began the bridge’s rehabilitation plan.
-That plan will be completed by May 2025, allowing for construction bids to be advertised.
-The expected completion date is Fall 2025, when the bridge will be reopened to the public.
+The plan was completed in May 2025, allowing for construction bids to be advertised.

 For those of you interested in following the covered bridge project, we have several key documents below on this page.
+Please note that these are all still working documents and are subject to change as the Borough works through the design and bidding process.
 One of the major goals is to perform a historic rehabilitation of the existing bridge, salvaging, repairing and reusing the existing components to the maximum extent possible.
 Perkasie Borough recently received a detailed inspection report, an analysis of storm damage, and preliminary design drawings for the timber structure.

 More information about the history of Perkasie Borough’s Covered Bridge can be found on the website of the Perkasie Historical Society.
 Questions about the Rehabilitation project should be directed to admin@perkasieborough.org